ncbi/niso-jats/publishing/1.1d2/mml2/dtd/README.txt

                Module of Modules %modules.ent;, which it
                supplements.

-JATS-archivecustom-classes1.ent
+JATS-journalpubcustom-classes1.ent
-             - Class customizations for the Archiving XHTML DTDs.
-Provides the DTD-specific class definitions for the for the Archiving DTDs.
+             - Class customizations for the Publishing XHTML DTDs.
+Provides the DTD-specific class definitions for the for the Publishing DTDs.
 Used to over-ride the Suite default classes.

-               Declared in %archivecustom-modules.ent;.
+               Declared in %journalpubcustom-modules.ent;.
                It must be invoked before the default classes module.

-JATS-archive-oasis-custom-classes1.ent
+JATS-journalpub-oasis-custom-classes1.ent
-             - Class customizations for the Archiving XHTML and OASIS CALS DTDs.
-This custom classes module replaces the regular journal Archiving custom classes.
+             - Class customizations for the Publishing XHTML and OASIS CALS DTDs.
+This custom classes module replaces the regular journal Publishing custom classes.
 This modules adds the parameter entities needed by the OASIS table model to enable OASIS Exchange CALS table processing.

-               Declared in %archive-oasis-custom-modules.ent;.
+               Declared in %journalpub-oasis-custom-modules.ent;.
                It must be invoked before the default classes module.

-JATS-archivecustom-mixes1.ent
+JATS-journalpubcustom-mixes1.ent
-             - The Archiving-DTD-specific mix definitions for
+             - The Publishing-DTD-specific mix definitions for
                these DTDs.
 Used to over-ride the Suite default mixes.

-               Declared in %archivecustom-modules.ent;
+               Declared in %journalpubcustom-modules.ent;
-               and %archive-oasis-custom-modules.ent;
+               and %journalpub-oasis-custom-modules.ent;
                for their respective DTDs.
                Must be invoked before the default mixes module.

-JATS-archivecustom-models1.ent
+JATS-journalpubcustom-models1.ent
-             - The Archiving-DTD-specific content model definitions for this DTD.
+             - The Publishing-DTD-specific content model definitions for this DTD.
 Used to over-ride the Suite default models.

-               Declared in %archivecustom-modules.ent;
+               Declared in %journalpubcustom-modules.ent;
-               and %archive-oasis-custom-modules.ent;
+               and %journalpub-oasis-custom-modules.ent;
                for their respective DTDs.
                Must be invoked before all of the DTD Suite modules since it is used to over-ride them.